 This is a part of the road bike track, where you can really get off your bike and curse yourself and the bike god, because the ascent is hard as bone:

 With the racing bike one rides on the ancient Corniche, which is today closed for cars, but still very well asphalted.
 You can start at Cap Roux and pass the Rocher de St. Bathélemy.
-Arrived at the top, on a Sunday afternoon, one meets everything from school classes to groups of pensioners travelling by bike.
+Arrived at the top, on a Sunday afternoon one meets everything from school classes to groups of pensioners traveling by bike.

-Tour 2): With the mountain bike on the Pic de l’Ours in the Massif de l’Estérel
+Tour 2): By mountain bike on the Pic de l’Ours in the Massif de l’Estérel

 Now we get some impressions of the routes for mountain bikers.